 Nominating and Governance Committee: The Board has a Nominating and Governance Committee consisting of all Trustees who are not "interested persons" (as defined by the 1940 Act) of the Trust.
 Mr. Jessee serves as Chairman.
 The Nominating and Governance Committee oversees administration of the Board Governance Policies and will consider proposals for candidates to serve as independent Trustees.
 Any such proposals should be sent to the Trust in care of the Nominating and Governance Committee Chairman.
 The final recommendation of a prospective independent Trustee rests solely with the Nominating and Governance Committee.
 The Nominating and Governance Committee also periodically reviews Independent Trustee compensation.
-The Nominating and Governance Committee met three (3) times during the fiscal year ended September 30, 2024.
+The Nominating and Governance Committee also periodically fiscal year ended September 30, 2024.